 Fiscal Data is your one-stop shop for federal financial data.
 The Department of the Treasury and the Bureau of the Fiscal Service created Fiscal Data to consolidate federal financial data into one easy-to-use website.
 Fiscal Data adheres to modern data practices and offers data in machine-readable formats via file downloads and application programming interfaces (APIs).

-This site was created by the Office of the Chief Data Officer at the Bureau of the Fiscal Service (Fiscal Service), which is part of the Department of the Treasury.
+This site was created by the Office of the Chief Data Officer (OCDO) at the Bureau of the Fiscal Service (Fiscal Service), which is part of the Department of the Treasury.
 Fiscal Service is responsible for managing public debt, central payment systems, and government accounting.
 Our team is comprised of data analysts, developers, and UX designers who are passionate about putting trusted data in the hands of the people.

 Fiscal Service is a leader in the open data community within the federal government.
 In 2018, we re-launched USAspending.gov to enhance the public’s ability to examine and track federal spending data and we launched a new website, Data Lab.
 Based on the principles outlined in the 2019 Foundations for Evidence-Based Policymaking Act and the 2020 Federal Data Strategy Action Plan, Fiscal Data builds on our data transparency work by modernizing how we provide data to the public.

 Fiscal Service recognizes the importance of providing accurate data on the financial operations of the federal government to the public.
 This information is critical for the proper functioning of markets, the efficient management of the federal government, and ensuring the trust of the American people.
 The OCDO developed an Open Data Policy which outlines policies and procedures governing Fiscal Service’s open data.
 Fiscal Service’s publicly available data will be made accessible on Fiscal Data.
 Please visit us regularly for updates to the Open Data Policy.